Automattic/jetpack/readme.txt

 * Admin Dashboard: improve text and design to make your administration experience all the better, including:
 ** My Plan page is now more useful and actionable for free plans and has new illustrations.
 * Password Checker: adds a password checker class that will help Jetpack let you know if you're using a weak password.
 More about this coming in a future release!
+* Plans: refactor how Jetpack Plans within Jetpack to improve performance and help prevent any future bugs.
 * Post Images: provide the image itself when requesting an attachment's post image.
 * Widgets: improve the text for the Blog Stats widget when stats data can not be retrieved from WordPress.com.